Parametrically driven Kerr temporal soliton crystals

+{\it Soliton-pursuing state}.
 This periodic alternation persists throughout propagation, a unique phenomenon we term the {\it soliton-pursuing} state, where solitons periodically exchange intensities and group velocities.
 Notably, due to the cavity’s circular nature, the divergence (1) and convergence (2) processes are equivalent.
-Increasing the driving $P$ stabilizes these interactions by flipping phases [see Fig.~\ref{fig3_pump_phase}(b).4], while decreasing $P$ extends the periodic cycles [see examples in Movie \href{https://youtu.be/QpL-oRu6uGM}{VI}, \href{https://youtu.be/69NMGB0B1EU}{VII} and three pursuing solitons in Movie \href{https://youtu.be/atkTpMimGkU}{VIII}].
+Increasing the driving $P$ stabilizes these interactions by flipping phases [see Fig.~\ref{fig3_pump_phase}(h)], while decreasing $P$ extends the periodic cycles [see examples in Movie \href{https://youtu.be/QpL-oRu6uGM}{VI}, \href{https://youtu.be/69NMGB0B1EU}{VII} and the three-soliton pursuing state in Movie \href{https://youtu.be/atkTpMimGkU}{VIII}]. { From a bifurcation viewpoint, this regime results from a Hopf bifurcation of the soliton-crystal branches [e.g., H$_1$ in Fig.~\ref{fig2_diagram}(a)], yielding a time-periodic attractor where the relative soliton separations and peak powers oscillate on a time scale much longer than the cavity round-trip.
+Unlike standard breather solitons that oscillate at a fixed position, the PDSC group velocity depends on the driving conditions [see Figs.~\ref{fig2_diagram_d1} and \ref{fig_scan_pump} in Appendix], so individual solitons drift at different velocities while they oscillate. }

 {\it Soliton phases and corresponding combs.} OFC formed by conventional SC can be influenced by defects \cite{Hu2024,Cole2017}, such as missing solitons or quasi-periodicity within the crystal.
-In our case, PDSC are defect-free, as soliton temporal spacing is equalized by the pump fields.
+In our case, PDSC are defect-free, as the soliton temporal separation is equalized by the pump fields.
 However, due to the phase-selective nature of OPOs, each soliton within PDSC branches (i–vii) can exist in two phase states.
 We now examine how these soliton phases affect the resulting OFC.

-In the single-soliton case, the phase can be either positive (P) or negative (N), which does not affect the OFC.
-However, as the number of solitons increases, the structure of OFC becomes more diverse.
-Figure~\ref{fig4_combs} summarizes OFC formed by PDSC states (of Fig.~\ref{fig2_diagram}(i–vi)) with different soliton numbers and phases.
-For two solitons [Fig.~\ref{fig4_combs}(a)], there are two possible scenarios after exciations: PP (both positive) and PN (one positive, one negative).
-Since PN and NP are degenerate states, we consider only one.
-While both produce signal combs with double the FSR and a $\mathrm{sech}^2$ envelope, their harmonic structures differ: PP generates only even harmonics (even number mode ticks), suppressing odd components, while PN suppresses the even harmonics.
-The pump field, however, maintains a fixed temporal shape and phase relation, producing only even harmonics.
+For a single soliton, the phase can be either positive (P) or negative (N), which does not affect the OFC.
+However, as the number of solitons increases, the OFC becomes strongly dependent on the relative soliton phases.
+Figure~\ref{fig4_combs} summarizes OFC formed by PDSC states (of Fig.~\ref{fig2_diagram}(i–vi)) for different soliton numbers and binary phases.